ellnzvju/bostoncalendar_web_crawler/README.md

 1. Combine all event files in /Events
 2. Translate from, to datetime into actual datetime (For pandas)
 3. Remove duplicated events
+4. Calculate duration of events
-4. Convert category from string (with , separators) into categorize features (58 features with 0, 1 value)
+5. Convert category from string (with , separators) into categorize features (58 features with 0, 1 value)